Vaibhav-Patel19/BSE/README.md

 - Main App includes these Pages and their different views/functionalities – Home, Explore, Menu, Bar menu, Order Page

 - Registration App contains the Landing(index) Page which is used for scanning the QR code which will redirect user to registration page of app.

++ Objective
++ Project Backgorund
++ Tools and Technology Used
++ List of Tables
++ Screenshots
++ Bug Repoerting
++ Feature Request
++ Getting Started
++ License

-- Here are some Screenshots of the Application :
+## Here are some Screenshots of the Application :

 ![image](https://user-images.githubusercontent.com/72696677/147385238-ad4cd89f-69d6-4547-b1b7-5df01b5276ec.png)